tudocomp/tudocomp/docs/Documentation.md

 The type [`len_t`](@DX_LEN_T@) is another one of *tudocomp*'s core types and shall be used for lengths and indices.

+The functions `as_stream` and `as_view` can be used arbitrarily often to create multiple streams or views on the same input, e.g., in case the input is to be streamed more than once.

 ### Producing an Output

 An [`Output`](@DX_OUTPUT@) can be created for different data sinks: